|RAF Valley Ascent/UKMFTS article for PhotoPlus|

 |The BAE Systems Hawk T.2, which arrived at RAF Valley in 2011, is the latest version of the Hawk aircraft which first flew at RAF Valley in the mid-1970s up until May 2016.|

-on how a rookie pilot becomes a top gun at RAF Valley.
+an insight on how a rookie pilot becomes a top gun at RAF Valley.

 Ascent Flight Training is tasked to provide the highest quality aircrew training for the Royal Air Force in the most cost effective way.
 Ascent is a joint venture between Lockheed Martin and Babcock International and was awarded the contract to be the Training Service Partner (TSP) to deliver the UK Military Flying Training System (UKMFTS) program, in partnership with the Ministry of Defence (MOD) out until 2033.